google-deepmind/disentangled_rnns/README.md

 * `get_rat_bandit_datasets`: Packages laboratory datasets from rats performing the drifting two-armed bandit dataset from [Miller, Botvinick, and Brody, 2018](https://www.biorxiv.org/content/10.1101/461129v3).
 Requires internet access to download [the dataset](https://figshare.com/articles/dataset/From_predictive_models_to_cognitive_models_Separable_behavioral_processes_underlying_reward_learning_in_the_rat/20449356
 ).
 * `get_pclicks_datasets`: Packages laboratory datasets from rats performing the click accumulation task from [Brunton, Botvinick, and Brody, 2013](https://pubmed.ncbi.nlm.nih.gov/23559254/).
 Requires internet access to download [the dataset](https://github.com/Brody-Lab/brunton_dataset).

+Custom synthetic datasets can also be generated using the functions in 'two_armed_bandits.py' (for the two-armed bandit reinforcment learning task) and 'pclicks.py' (for the click accumulation decision-making task).

 ### Fitting a disRNN